5 things to know about the REM’s architecture

 3. Wood, for a Québec touch

 Identity is the third concept set by the architects, and is expressed through the use of wood.
-Used on the ceiling and outside structures, wood provides warmth to modern buildings with their expansive use of glass.
+Used on the ceiling, wood provides warmth to modern buildings with their expansive use of glass.
 It’s also a nod to the REM’s local footprint, since wood is a material entirely sourced from Québec—the province has the most engineered wood beam plants in North America!

 4. Stations that are underground, at ground level or elevated to adapt to the landscape